-Take this information and APPLY IT TODAY please.
+Take this information and APPLY IT TODAY.

-Homework: Prepare yourself now for that next call you get from a prospective customer.
+TAKEAWAY: Prepare yourself now for that next call you get from a prospective customer.
 Have a website with testimonials from current or past customers.
 Include snippets from outside sources with ratings for your services.
 Collect before and after pictures of your work or include it on your social media channels.
 Do all you can to show your cleaning skills, your company’s reputation, and your personality.
 Oh, and there is nothing wrong with practicing to sell on a trusted friend who can give you honest feedback.

-Learning how to sell your cleaning services is simple, but it is not easy.
+Learning how to sell your cleaning services is simple, but it isn’t easy.
 Listening to the customer is so essential to finding out their felt needs.
 Sell the transformation.
 Once you connect, understand and focus on their greatest concerns, bring reassurance that you are their best option.
 And, although your company had probably been vetted by your prospect, bring your A-game and have a packet of material showcasing your work, testimonials, and reviews from other customers.

 “Approach Each Customer With The Idea Of Helping Him Or Her To Solve A Problem Or Achieve A Goal, Not Of Selling A Product Or Service.” – Brian Tracy

 Creator of A Janitor’s Story®.
 I started my office cleaning side hustle at 20 years old.
 Years later, with the partnership of my husband and our amazing staff, my business grew to mid-six figures and fulfilled my wildest dreams!
 Now, 27 years STRONG, I’ve retired, and I help aspiring entrepreneurs to START and GROW their house and office cleaning service businesses to achieve their biggest dreams.
 I’d like to help you do the same.